Derek Jeter is considered by many to be one of the best baseball players of his generation.

 A great looking card from another major card producer, the Jeter Upper Deck Minor league card is one of the highlights from Jeter's 1992 pre-rookie cards.
 However, Upper Deck hit the printing presses pretty hard on this set, but not nearly the same level as the 1992 Upper Deck base set.

-There are about 3,800 PSA graded copies of Jeter's Upper Deck Minor League pre-rookie card, with about 1,500 PSA 10 copies.
-Those white borders make it a bit easier to get a high grade from the grading companies.
+There are about 3,800 PSA graded copies of Jeter's Upper Deck Minor League pre-rookie card, with approximately 1,500 PSA 10 copies.
+Those white borders make getting a high grade from the grading companies a bit easier.

 Collectors can often find PSA 10 graded copies for around $100.
-This is quite reflective of the major production run of the set, likely in the hundreds of thousands.
+This is quite reflective of the significatnt production run of the set, likely in the hundreds of thousands.

 8. 1993 Pinnacle Derek Jeter RC #457